top of page

 Azure Traffic Manager supports six traffic-routing methods to determine how to route network traffic to the various service endpoints.

-The following traffic routing methods are available in Traffic Manager
+The following traffic routing methods are available in the Traffic Manager

 Priority